If you haven't already, please read my disclaimer

-Refresh buttons - found next to the meals and foods.
+- found next to the meals and foods.
 Click this to mix up that food or meal.
 The meal refresh button uses the same algorithm as the main generator and will usually get pretty close to your desired meal plan constraints.
 The individual food refresh button uses a simpler algorithm and probably won't be as accurate, but offers finer control.

-Food bank - Click the "Add a dish" button on the righthand side to pop out the Food Bank sidebar (clicking it again makes it go away).
+- Click the "Add a dish" button on the righthand side to pop out the Food Bank sidebar (clicking it again makes it go away).
 From here, you can drag specific dishes into the meal plan.
 There are also links here to create your own custom foods and custom recipes.

-Food locks - These are locks next to each food and each meal that you can click to prevent the generator from changing that food/meal.
+- These are locks next to each food and each meal that you can click to prevent the generator from changing that food/meal.
 This is especially useful in combination with adding your own foods.
 You can make a custom food, add it to the meal plan, lock it in place, and then generate around it to meet your nutrition goals.

-My grocery list is too long and wastes a lot of food
+My grocery list is too long

 Eat the same thing a few times a week.